votejainism/jainism-party/README.md

 A financial scheme is also required

-Links to the financial schemes of some already registered parties:-
+Here are some links to the financial schemes of some already registered parties:-

 nhaparty.org/wp-content/uploads/2013/01/Financial-scheme-2017.pdf
 somethingnew.org.uk/about/documents/financial-scheme